 Here, each component of the values tensor has one more sample point in the direction it is facing.

-, it would be one less (see above image).
+If the extrapolation was extrapolation.ZERO, it would be one less (see above image).

-StaggeredGrid(values: Tensor, extrapolation, bounds)
+StaggeredGrid(values: Tensor, extrapolation, bounds).

 All required fields are passed as arguments and stored as-is.

-or via keyword arguments, non-Tensor values can be passed for values
+When specifying the resolution as a Shape or via keyword arguments, non-Tensor values can be passed for values,

 such as geometries, other fields, constants or functions (see the documentation).Examples: